 Once Google confirms that you own the listing, log into it and make sure everything is filled out correctly and is consistent with how you’re listed everyplace else.

-If you don’t have a Google My Business listing
+If you don’t have a Google Business Profile listing

 You need to create your listing